deepak2431/gitseries/Shambhavi/task1_2_3.md

 GitHub is an online service to which developers who use Git can connect and upload or download resources.

-2.Why GitHub is so popular and used in most of the projects?
+2.*Why GitHub is so popular and used in most of the projects?*
 GitHub is so popular and used in most of the projects because of the following reasons: a)Open, clear communication. b)Public APIs.
 These allowed others to build upon their work.